Skydog is the alias of experimental director Ryan Uzilevsky

 scenes in the San Francisco Bay Area.

-As a young adult he studied Sculpture and Filmmaking at San Francisco State
+As a young adult he studied sculpture and film at San Francisco State

 University of California before deciding to relocate to New York City to work